Becoming an Animator: The Details You Need (Part 2)

 • Coursera: Wide range of animation courses from top universities.

-• Udemy: Affordable courses on various animation software and techniques.
+• Udemy: Awesome courses on various animation software and techniques.

 Books and Tutorials